heartsucker/rust-secure-session/README.md

-There is an example `iron` server in the directory [./examples](./examples), and more information can be found in the docs hosted at [docs.rs](https://docs.rs/secure-session/). a complete reference implementation can be found on [github](https://github.com/heartsucker/iron-reference).
+There is an example `iron` server in the directory [./examples](./examples), and more information can be found in the docs hosted at [docs.rs](https://docs.rs/secure-session/).
+A complete reference implementation can be found on [github](https://github.com/heartsucker/iron-reference).

 ## Beta Software